In each recipe, you’ll find Rum recommendations that I hope will get you close to the desired flavor profile for your drinking pleasure.

 I have enjoyed it in Lake George, New York, Waikiki, Hawaii, and Walt Disney World so I often think of it as a dessert enjoyed on vacation.
 Instead of adding fruit syrup, adding Rum to the mix creates a pleasant dessert to enjoy on a warm day.

-Ingredients:• 5 cups of Frozen Dole Pinapple chunks
+• 5 cups of Frozen Dole Pineapple chunks

 • 1 cup of Coconut Milk